temporizer/skeleton-cms/README.md

 Flat File CMS (Active Development)

 ##Login
-Is your URL/login.php , if you are a new user you will be prompted to create a new user.
-Then you will be able to log in to the administration panel.
-If you close your browser or administration panel you will be logged out.
+To login you must go to "your-site-name/login.php", if you have not created a user you will be prompted to create one, after you can login and control your site from "your-site-name/admin.php.

 ##Pages
 By Default the index.php is already created for you, to create new pages simple right the title of the page you want to create and click submit.
 To overwrite the module with new content just select the same page, click submit and the content will be replaced.